sys-bio/Libstructural/docs/libstruct_examples.rst

 .. code:: python

-    ls.loadSBMLFromFile("iYO844.xml")
+    ls.loadSBMLFromFile("iYO844.xml") # Pass file path if file is in different directory

 .. end

-This assumes that the file is in the current directory.
-If not use the fill path name to the file.

 Loading a model from a string
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a model is available as a SBML string, us the following code:
+If a model is available as an SBML string, use the following code:

 .. code:: python